Celebrating the Abilities and Talents

 The Adult Training Facility, with program locations in Washington and Waynesburg, is an individualized teaching and training program whose primary goal is to support adults with Intellectual Disabilities and Autism.
 Licensed by the Department of Human Services, the program operates within the community and in the facility, which includes equipment and supplies to enhance the wide variety of activities offered to each individual.

-Separate community vocational and volunteer training programs are also available to all adults who participate in the Adult Training Facility.
+Separate community vocational and volunteer training programs are also available to all adults involved in the Adult Training Facility.
 These programs provide real, hands-on vocational and social skills training.

 At the Washington County site, a separate program operates within the Adult Training Facility for individuals 60 years of age and older.
 The Older Adult Daily Living Program provides day services to adults with Intellectual and Developmental Disabilities.
 This program is licensed by the Pennsylvania Department of Aging and focuses on enabling seniors to fully participate in, enjoy, and enhance their retirement.